6th Kentucky Volunteer Infantry U.S.

 Courtesy of Gus Daeuble

-The original journal was written in German and is at The Filson Historical Society, Louisville, Kentucky
+The original journal was written in German and is located at The Filson Historical Society, Louisville, Kentucky

 (Translated by Joseph R. Reinhart)